MobsLab/SleepScoringOnline/Signal-processing.md

 ### Hilbert transform:

 Compute the Hilbert transform of the signal and then its modulus which corresponds to the enveloppe of the signal.
+Hilbert transform was chosen over Fourier Transform because of its robustness and its time efficiency.
+We found it smoother to filter the signal and compute its Hilbert transform than to compute a Fourier transform over the signal and select the power over the frequency band of interest.

 ### Signal power: